tipsy1227/Coding_Practicing/C/KR/ch1/Exercise1-5/README.md

 Although the right-hand side of the \* is an integer expression, the other side of the \* is a floating-point expression.
-So the compiler will treat the result of the whole expression as a float.(that's why we use %f) In other words, the compiler will convert the type with less precision and small range into the type with more precision and larger range(e.g. short\<int\<float\<double).
+So the compiler will treat the result of the whole expression as a float.(that's why we use %f) In other words, the compiler will convert the type with less precision and smaller range into the type with more precision and larger range(e.g. short\<int\<float\<double).